Transition into adulthood: Frequently asked questions and answers for parents & carers

 5. There is a lack of provision for people with Autism Spectrum Disorder (ASD) around assistance with socialising and participating in activities.
 These young people are different from every other disability and need specialist support.
 What can be done?

-In the educational setting this need can be addressed by the County Inclusive Resource (CIR) up to year 11.
-CIR can be accessed by mainstream schools to support the inclusion of pupils on their roll with a diagnosis of ASD.
+In the educational setting this need can be addressed by the County Inclusion Support Services (CISS) up to year 11.
+CISS can be accessed by mainstream schools to support the inclusion of pupils on their roll with a diagnosis of ASD.

-The CIR staff will go into schools and work alongside school staff with the pupil, modelling strategies and giving advice.
-Enhancing the inclusion of pupils with ASD is approached as a partnership between school and the CIR.
-To find out how you can access support from the County Inclusive Resource, speak to your school’s SENCo.
+The CISS staff will go into schools and work alongside school staff with the pupil, modelling strategies and giving advice.
+Enhancing the inclusion of pupils with ASD is approached as a partnership between school and the CISS.
+To find out how you can access support from CISS, speak to your school’s SENCo.
 Many schools will offer supported social opportunities, such as clubs and activities.
 More information will be found on the school’s SEN Information Report.

 Outside of education, there are networks of support across Suffolk for children, young people and adults with ASD ranging from clubs and groups to one-to-one support.
 To find out what is available in your local community, visit Suffolk's Local Offer.